rawls238/react-experiments/README.md

 **on** - the parameter name to "branch" off [REQUIRED]

-**experimentName** - the name of the experiment that the component corresponds with.
+**experimentName** - the name of the experiment with which the component corresponds.
 This is particularly important if you are passing in a namespace class.
 If you are passing in a namespace class then experimentName should correspond to the name of the experiment within the namespace that this component should handle.
 Use this if you want your component to deal with any arbitrary number of parameters.
 [REQUIRED]

 **shouldEnroll** - this determines whether or not the user should be enrolled in the experiment or not.
-It defauls to true.
-If false is passed in nothing is returned and no exposure is logged.
+It defaults to true.
+If false is passed, nothing is returned and no exposure is logged.
 [OPTIONAL]

 ## Customized Experiment Components